vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>Details (click to expand)</summary></p>

-The `Language` table is a tiny table to support multiple languages used in the app's data.
+The `Language` table is a small utility table to support multiple languages used in the app's data.
-The set of languages used in the app **data** can differ from the set of languages supported by the app's user interface **code**: localization of code is enabled at build-time using mechanisms provided in Xcode, while localization of database strings is handled at run-time using mechanisms defined in the app's code.</p>
+It's properties hold the ISO 2 or 3-letter code of the language and a readable name.</p>

-Currently there are two features in the app that display Strings from the database and thus require localization support:
+The set of languages used in the app's **data** can differ from the set of languages supported by the app's user interface **code**:
-1. max one `localizedRemark` attached to an `organization` (club, museum) and
+Localization of code is enabled at build-time using mechanisms provided in Xcode.
-2. multiple `localizedKeyword`s attached (indirectly via `Keyword`) to a `photographer`.
+Localization of database strings is handled at run-time using mechanisms defined in the app's code.</p>

 So by storing translations in the database, the set of supported `Languages` used in the data is open-ended.
 For example, a museum in Portugal may have a descriptive remark in both English and Portuguese,